-ANNOUNCEMENT: The Division of Social Work has suspended all remaining in-person support groups scheduled for March.
-In addition, the groups listed here will remain suspended through April.
+ANNOUNCEMENT: The Division of Social Work is running Support Groups via Zoom.
 For questions, please call the Adult Social Work Program at 617-632-3301.

 The Department of Psychosocial Oncology and Palliative Care (POPC) is composed of five divisions that offer unique services and conduct research with one important goal: To help patients and their families maintain the best quality of life during and

 Our specially trained staff includes physicians, nurses, pharmacists, psychologists, social workers, and administrators who work closely with patients and their families, oncologists, and other members of the health care team to provide integrated care

 and support each patient's unique needs – from diagnosis through treatment and into survivorship.

 Palliative care is specialized medical care that focuses on providing patients with relief from the symptoms, pain, and stress of a serious illness – whatever the diagnosis or stage of illness.
 Our